WillNetsky/dsp/01-install.md

 python --version
 ```

->> Slap that in the terminal and you'll know.
+>> That command in your terminal will tell you.
+As will invoking the python interpreter with the command 'python'.